NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: NuScenes-QA Dataset

 \subsection{Data Construction}

-To generate question-answer pairs for the NuScenes-QA dataset, we employed an automated method inspired by the traditional 2D benchmark CLEVR \cite{johnson2017clevr}.
-This method requires two types of structured data: a scene graph generated from 3D annotations, which contains object category, position, orientation, and relationships information, and manually designed question templates that specify the question type, expected answer type, and reasoning required to answer it.
+For question-answer pairs generation, we adapted an automated method inspired by CLEVR \cite{johnson2017clevr}.
+This method requires two types of structured data: scene graphs generated from 3D annotations, containing object category, position, and relationships; alongside manually crafted question templates that specify the question type, expected answer type, and reasoning required to answer it.
 By combining these structured data, we automatically generate question-answer pairs.
 These pairs are then filtered and validated through post-processing programs to construct the complete dataset.
-Figure \ref{fig:data} illustrates the overall data construction pipeline.
+Fig. \ref{fig:data} illustrates the overall data construction pipeline.

 \paragraph{\textbf{Scene Graph Construction}} A scene graph \cite{johnson2015image} is defined as an abstract representation of a visual scene, where nodes in the graph represent objects in the scene, and edges represent relationships between objects.
-Therefore, a scene graph contains all ground truth information of the visual scene.
-In CLEVR, a visual scene is a 2D image composed of several simple geometric shapes, and the scene graph is inherently present during the rendering process of the image.
-However, in driving data like nuScenes, which is naturalistic automatically collected, requires us to construct such scene graphs using available annotations.